-Measure Title Description Data source Numerator statement Denominator statement Exclusions Steward Original Steward Not applicable Diabetes Short-Term Complications Admission Rate (PQI 01) Admissions for a principal diagnosis of diabetes with short-term complications (ketoacidosis, hyperosmolarity or coma) per 100,000 population, ages 18 years and older.
+Measure Title Description Data Source Numerator Statement Denominator Statement Exclusions Steward Original Steward Not Applicable Comprehensive Diabetes Care: Medical Attention for Nephropathy The percentage of members 18- 75 years of age with diabetes (type 1 and type 2) who had a nephropathy screening or monitoring test or had evidence of nephropathy during the measurement year.
+Claims and Clinical A nephropathy screening or monitoring test or evidence of nephropathy during the measurement year, as documented through administrative data.
+Members 18- 75 years of age as of December 31 of the measurement year who were identified with diabetes (type 1 or type 2) during the measurement year or the year prior to the measurement year.
+Exclude from the eligible population members who begin using hospice services during the measurement year.
+Optum Labs NCQA Not Applicable Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Control (<8.0%) The percentage of members 18 - 75 years of age with diabetes (type 1 and type 2) whose most recent HbA1c level is <8.0% during the measurement year.
+Claims and Clinical Members whose HbA1c level is <8.0% during the measurement year.
+Members 18- 75 years of age as of December 31 of the measurement year who were identified with diabetes (type 1 or type 2) during the measurement year or the year prior to the measurement year.
+Exclude from the eligible population members who begin using hospice services during the measurement year.
+Optum Labs NCQA ransition population D Measure Title Description Data Source Numerator Statement Denominator Statement Exclusions Steward Original Steward Not Applicable Diabetes Short- Term Complications Admission Rate (PQI 01) Admissions for a principal diagnosis of diabetes with short-term complications (ketoacidosis, hyperosmolarity, or coma) per 100,000 population, ages 18 years and older.
 Excludes obstetric admissions and transfers from other institutions.
-Claims and Clinical Discharges, for patients ages 18 years and older, with a principal ICD-9-CM diagnosis code for diabetes short-term complications (ketoacidosis, hyperosmolarity, or coma).
-(Note: By definition, discharges with a principal diagnosis of diabetes with short-term complications are precluded from an assignment of MDC 14 by grouper software.
-Thus, obstetric discharges should not be considered in the PQI rate, though the AHRQ QITM software does not explicitly exclude obstetric cases.)
+Claims and Clinical Discharges, for patients ages 18 years and older, with a principal ICD-9-CM and ICD-10-CM diagnosis code for diabetes short-term complications (ketoacidosis, hyperosmolarity, or coma).
+[NOTE: By definition, discharges with a principal diagnosis of diabetes with short-term complications are precluded from an assignment of MDC 14 by grouper software.
+Thus, obstetric discharges should not be considered in the PQI rate, though the AHRQ QITM software does not explicitly exclude obstetric cases.]
 Population ages 18 years and older in the metropolitan area or county.
 Discharges in the numerator are assigned to the denominator based on the metropolitan area or county of the patient residence, not the metropolitan area or county of the hospital where the discharge occurred.
-May be combined with uncontrolled diabetes as a single indicator as a simple sum of the rates to form the Healthy People 2010 indicator (note that the AHRQ QITM excludes transfers to avoid double-counting cases).
-None OptumLabs AHRQ
+May be combined with uncontrolled diabetes as a simple sum of the rates to form the Healthy People 2010 indicator (note that the AHRQ QITM excludes transfers to avoid double- counting cases).
+None Optum Labs AHRQ PQI Resources Not Applicable Diabetes Long- Term Complications Admission Rate (PQI 03) Admissions for a principal diagnosis of diabetes with long-term complications (renal, eye, neurological, circulatory, or complications not otherwise specified) per 100,000 population, ages 18 years and older.
+Excludes obstetric admissions and transfers from other institutions.
+Claims and Clinical Discharges, for patients ages 18 years and older, with a principal ICD-9-CM and ICD-10-CM diagnosis code for diabetes with long-term complications (renal, eye, neurological, circulatory, or complications not otherwise specified).
+Population ages 18 years and older in metropolitan area or county.
+Discharges in the numerator are assigned to the denominator based on the metropolitan area or county of the patient residence, not the metropolitan area or county where the hospital discharge occurred.
+None Optum Labs AHRQ PQI Resources